Assassination of Reinhard Heydrich: Aftermath

 Two large funeral ceremonies were held for Heydrich as one of the most important Nazi leaders, first in Prague, where the way to Prague Castle was lined by thousands of SS men with torches, and then in Berlin attended by all high-ranking Nazi figures.
 Hitler attended the Berlin ceremony and placed the German Order and Blood Order medals on Heydrich's funeral pillow.

-The assassination of Heydrich was one of the most significant moments of the resistance in Czechoslovakia.
-Traitor Karel Čurda was hanged for high treason in 1947 after attempting suicide.
+The assassination of Heydrich was one of the most significant moments of the resistance in Czechoslovakia. Čurda, who had betrayed Heydrich's assassins, was hanged for high treason in 1947 after attempting suicide.

 On 5 August 1942, British foreign secretary Anthony Eden issued a declaration that Germany had destroyed the Munich Agreement.
-However, the declaration did not commit the UK to Czechoslovakia's pre-Munich borders and did not declare the Munich agreement void ab initio as Czechoslovakia wanted, thus the statement has been questioned as a full repudiation of the deal.
-A September 1942 declaration by the French National Committee suggested that the agreement was void ab initio as it had come about under threat of aggression and recognizing no changes in Czechoslovakia's borders since 1938.
+However, the declaration did not commit the UK to Czechoslovakia's pre-Munich borders, nor did it declare the Munich agreement void ab initio, as Czechoslovakia wanted.
+Thus, the statement has been questioned as a full repudiation of the deal.
+A September 1942 declaration by the French National Committee suggested that the agreement was void ab initio since it had come about under threat of aggression.
+The committee recognized no changes in Czechoslovakia's borders as of 1938.

-Neither the Czech government-in-exile nor the British SOE likely foresaw the possibility that the Germans would apply the principle of Sippenhaft (collective responsibility) on the scale they did in avenging Heydrich's assassination.
-Moreover, decisions about whether to conduct assassinations of this kind are resistant to a rational choice process, as computing the probability of success or the likely benefits and costs involved is inherently difficult, and even if it were possible, the benefits (in this case, the diplomatic value of British repudiation of the Munich Agreement) are not in a form that Beneš could readily compare against the nature of the costs (the loss of Czech civilian lives).
-British Prime Minister Winston Churchill was infuriated enough by the scale of reprisals to suggest levelling three German villages for every Czech village that the Nazis destroyed.
-Two years after Heydrich's death, Operation Foxley, a similar assassination plan, was drawn up against Hitler, but not implemented.
+Neither the Czech government-in-exile nor the British SOE likely foresaw that the Germans would apply the principle of Sippenhaft (collective responsibility) on the scale they did to avenge Heydrich's assassination.
+Moreover, decisions whether to conduct assassinations are resistant to a rational decision process.
+Computing the probability of success, or the cost-versus-benefit aspect, is inherently difficult.
+Even if it were possible, the benefit (in this case, the diplomatic value of British repudiation of the Munich Agreement) was not in a form that Beneš could readily compare against the nature of the cost (the loss of Czech civilian lives).
+British Prime Minister Winston Churchill was so infuriated by the scale of reprisals as to suggest levelling three German villages for every Czech village that the Nazis destroyed.
+Two years after Heydrich's death, Operation Foxley, a similar assassination plan, was drawn up against Hitler, but never implemented.

 Operation Anthropoid was the only successful government-organized assassination of a top-ranking Nazi official.
-The Polish underground killed two senior SS officers in the General Government in Operation Kutschera and Operation Bürkl; Wilhelm Kube, the General-kommissar of Belarus, was killed in Operation Blowup by Soviet partisan Yelena Mazanik, a Belarusian woman who had managed to find employment in his household to kill him.
+The Polish underground killed two senior SS officers in the General Government in Operation Kutschera and Operation Bürkl; Wilhelm Kube, the General-kommissar of Belarus, was killed in Operation Blowup by Soviet partisan Yelena Mazanik, a Belarusian woman who had managed to find employment in his household.